Skip to content

 Run it with sensible defaults

-Using amount of 1,000, gst rate of 18, mode of 1, the calculation works out to 1,180.00.
-Nudge the inputs toward your own situation and the output recalculates instantly.
+Using an amount of 1,000, a GST rate of 18%, and mode set to add (1), the calculation produces 1,180.00.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Amount, GST Rate, and Mode (0 = remove, 1 = add) — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works